Vietnam.vn - Nền tảng quảng bá Việt Nam

 When you consciously breathe deeply, as in the 4-7-8 breathing technique, your diaphragm is fully activated, improving your breathing instead of breathing too fast or too shallowly.
 This muscle is located just below your lungs and is responsible for inhaling and exhaling.

-Both states are vital to life, and they require balance.
-Before we fall asleep, most of us are still stuck in a state of stress that makes it difficult to fall asleep.
-Breathing exercises can activate the parasympathetic system to help us sleep better.
+Both states are important for life, and they require balance.
+Before we fall asleep, most of us are still stuck in a state of stress, which makes it difficult to sleep.
+Breathing exercises can activate the parasympathetic system, which helps us sleep better.

 Reduce chronic stress

 If practiced regularly over time, the ability to regulate the nervous system and respond to stress improves.
 "Reducing stress helps reduce anxiety, lower blood pressure, improve mood, and reduce muscle tension," says Bergmann.
-This also helps us sleep better and improve our overall health.
+This also helps us fall asleep more easily and improve our overall health.

 Source link